 At the next stage, the identity design process for LunnScape was carried through to other company assets, including the corporate truck livery, which features easily recognizable branding.

 The client was also provided with a full set of guidelines for the logo and identity use, including color palettes, fonts, and placement.
 Practice shows that style guides play a strategic role in brand development: all the further contributors will get clear instructions about correct and wrong ways to use the graphics created for this project.
 The document included several sections and informed about the idea which became the basis of a logo, its structure and specifications, color and monochrome versions which could be used for a wide range of purposes.
 Also, it showed examples of incorrect usage in order to avoid poor visual performance.
 In addition, all the branded items were included in the guidelines and described in detail.

-The challenge to create a logo for a landscape company definitely is not a step into the blue ocean: the competition in this field of services is quite high and diverse.
+The challenge of creating a logo for a landscape company definitely is not a step into the blue ocean: the competition in this field of services is quite high and diverse.
 However, the red ocean is always the chance for designers to boost creativity and dive deeper in search of original decisions.